kazurayam/KatalonDiscussion10209/README.md

 ## What the test does

 This project is based on the [katalon-studio-samples/jira-api-tests](https://github.com/katalon-studio-samples/jira-api-tests) project.
+I added a few codes on it without changing files of the original project.

 The `Test Suites/TS_Materials_applied` executes [`Test Cases/Simple examples/api-2-issue/Get issue/Get an issue by Key - 1 - Materialized`](/Scripts/Simple%20examples/api-2-issue/Get%20issue/Get%20an%20issue%20by%20Key%20-%201%20-%20Materialized/Script1539828822545.groovy).
 The test case code looks like this: